openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Token Request is invalid or unauthorized, the Authorization Server constructs the error response as defined as in Section 5.2 of OAuth 2.0 [@!RFC6749].

-The following additional clarifications are provided:
+The following additional clarifications are provided for the following parameters already defined in [@!RFC6749]:

+invalid_request:

-- if the authorization server in the pre-authorized flow does not expect a PIN but the client provides a PIN, the result MUST be 400 Bad request with   "error":"invalid_request";
+- the Authorization Server does not expect a PIN in the pre-authorized flow but the client provides a PIN,

-- if the authorization server in the pre-authorized flow does expect a PIN but the client provides the wrong PIN, the result MUST be 400 Bad request with   "error":"invalid_grant";
+- the Authorization Server expects a PIN in the pre-authorized flow but the client does not provide a PIN,

+invalid_grant:

-- if the authorization server in the pre-authorized flow does expect a PIN but the client does not provide a PIN, the result MUST be 400 Bad request with   "error":"invalid_request";
+- the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN,

-- if the user provides the wrong pre-authorized code or the pre-authorized code has expired the result MUST be 400 Bad request with "error":"invalid_grant".
+- the user provides the wrong pre-authorized code or the pre-authorized code has expired.

 Below is a non-normative example Token Error Response: